-You'll potentially want to bring lots of different things to the pool, so a reasonably-sized bag is a good choice.
+You'll potentially want to bring lots of different items to the pool, so a reasonably-sized bag to carry them all is a good choice.
 I highly recommend looking for something waterproof!

 This is the most basic thing you'll need, even if you don't bring anything else.

-If you forget a child's swimsuit, you'll need to turn around and go home to get one so it's a good idea to double-check before you leave!
+If you forget a child's swimsuit, you'll definitely need to turn around and go home to get one, so it's a good idea to double-check before you leave!

-If you're planning to enter the pool area yourself, you'll also need your own swimsuit, even if you don't have any intentions of going into the water yourself.
+You'll also need your own swimsuit if you're planning to enter the pool area, even if you don't have any intention of going into the water yourself.
 Many pools won't allow parents or guardians to sit on deck wearing street clothes.

-It never hurts to pack a few towels, that way you'll have extras in case one gets splashed or falls into the pool.
+It never hurts to pack a few towels.
+That way you'll have extras in case one gets splashed or falls into the pool.
 They are also helpful so the kids don’t have to use a wet towel if they get in and out of the pool a few different times.

 Usually, parents are fine with you bringing their own towels from the linen closet to use at the pool.
-Try to pick a fun and colorful towel that the kids you're babysitting, and let them pick out one they love!
+Try to find a fun and colorful towel for each of the kids you're babysitting, and let them pick out one they love!

-Most kids don't like getting water in their eyes.
-Especially chlorinated water which can really sting!
+Most kids don't like getting water in their eyes, especially chlorinated water, which can really sting!
 If they have their own goggles and want to wear them, pack them in your bag.
-If you've got a spare pair of your own goggles at home, you may want to bring them along just in case.
+And, if you've got a spare pair of your own goggles at home, you may want to bring them along just in case.

-If the kids you're babysitting have longer hair, then you'll want to brush their hair after swimming unless you plan on going straight home afterward.
+If the kids you're babysitting have longer hair, then you'll want to brush or comb out their hair after swimming unless you plan on going straight home afterward.

 Chlorinated swimming pools can leave your hair feeling gross, and it can even change color.
 If the pool you're going to has showers in the change room, you might want to bring some shampoo and conditioner.

 The sooner kids wash their hair after getting out of the pool, the less likely it is that they'll experience hair discoloration or skin irritation.